zikula/zikula-docs/Users Manual/2_4_Users_And_Groups.rst

 #.
 Click off acceptance of the Terms of Use, Privacy Policy and the Minimum Age requirement.
 Your finished registration setup should look like the below figure.

 .. figure:: NewUser.png
-    :alt: The new user panel
+    :alt: The finished new user dialog for Sally

     Setup of the New User panel for registration of Sally as part of the site.